StevenBlack/vocab/million-dollar-words.md

 ### neophyte
 Another way of saying "novice" or "beginner."
 Someone who takes up tennis for the first time is a neophyte.
-Pronounced NEE-OH-FIGHT.

 ### nepenthe
 Anything which makes someone forget sorrow, suffering or pain.
 For some, alcohol is a nepenthe for woes.
 Others prefer books, movies or shopping.
-Pronounced NIH- PEN-THEE.

 ### nephology
 This is the scientific term for the study of clouds.
 The next time you decide to escape to a field and lie on the grass and find shapes of animals in the clouds, you can say you spent the afternoon studying nephology.
-Pronounced NEFF-OL- OH-JEE.

 ### nepotism